 That said, the Surface Pro 3 (starting at $799, £639, AU$979) is hamstrung by flaws that cannot be ignored.
 Namely, the battery life might be in line with most Ultrabooks, but isn't close to what Apple's leading laptop and top tablet.
 And the Type Cover billed as an accessory doesn't help Microsoft's cause – it's quite pricey to boot.

 At any rate, this version of the tablet comes in cheaper than the most affordable iPad Air and 13-inch MacBook Air combined, even with the Type Cover, and that's the point.
 On paper, this slate is more powerful than either Apple device, not to mention most other comparably priced laptops and tablets.
 The Surface Pro 3 might not be perfect, but it's far and wide the brightest shining example of a potential tablet takeover.
+If you're not concerned about a downgraded performance, consider the new Surface 3, which doesn't provide as much kick as the Pro, but is lighter and a lot cheaper.

 Read: Surface Pro 3 review